Niek/superview/README.md

 ## Development

-If you want superview from source, run `go build superview-cli.go common.go`.
-To build the GUI version, run `go build superview-gui.go common.go`.
+If you want superview from source, run `go build superview-gui.go common.go` or `go build superview-cli.go common.go` depending on which version you'd like to build.
 See [build.sh](/build.sh) for an example how to cross-compile.

 ## Contributors ✨